 - Rights of the credit provider to recover funds from the consumer are to be cancelled; or

-- The Court can dilute any form of a wrongful act in order to avoid injustice between the parties.
+- The Court can dilute any form of a wrongful act to avoid injustice between the parties.

 Considering the aforesaid, it is to everyone’s advantage to understand what constitutes an unlawful credit agreement as provided for by the NCA to avoid sticky situations with credit providers.
 It is also imperative that credit providers understand how to operate within the confines of the law thus ensuring compliance and adherence to the NCA and any additional legislation that may find application in credit agreements.

-Should you require any assistance with entering a credit agreement or providing of credit, do not hesitate to contact BBP LAW INC.
+Should you require assistance entering a credit agreement or providing credit, do not hesitate to contact us.